DKalachniuk/XcodeProjects/README.md

 # XcodeProjects
 Switch between projects in 2 clicks.
-Don't write "pod install", "pod update" and "cd <your project>" in the terminal anymore!
+Don't write "pod install", "pod update" and "cd <your project>" in the terminal anymore!\n
-**new**: Remove derived data of particular project!
+**NEW**: Remove derived data of particular project!

 # When do you need this tool
 - you want to open quickly specific Xcode project